 Baltic Design Fair

-Talented local and Baltic designers sell original and modern design products – interior decors, clothing, accessories, lifestyle products and many other different products during the Baltic Design Fair held within the framework of “Design Isle” for the second consecutive year.
+Talented local and Baltic designers sell original and modern design products – interior decors, clothing, accessories, lifestyle products and many other different products during the Baltic Design Fair held within the framework of “Design Isle”.

 Aldis Circenis, designer